trustmark-2005-ltd/TrustMark.DataWarehouse.Api/README.md

 }
 ```

-Example successful resopnse details business and trades registered for.
+Example successful response details business and trades they are registered for.
 ```
 {
     "success": true,